 This easy crochet raglan sweater pattern will add a flattering pullover to your handmade wardrobe.
 Find the free pattern below or purchase the ad-free, printable PDF here.

 Thanks to Lion Brand Yarns for supplying the yarn for this easy crochet raglan sweater pattern.
 This post contains affiliate links.

 Today Justyna from Lady Jay Crochet is here with her free crochet raglan sweater pattern!
 You can see lots of of Justyna's crochet patterns in her Etsy shop.
 And be sure to check her out on social media too: Instagram and Pinterest.
 Justyna, take it away!

-Why I Chose To Crochet a Raglan Sweater
+Why I Chose a Raglan Sweater Crochet Pattern

 Expand your wardrobe with this seamless staple sweater.
 Designed with minimalism and subtle texture in mind, let Sigfrid go where you go.
 To family functions, your couch, the office, or your next adventure: this sweater is ready to hug you through it all.

 Using a top-down technique, simple stitches, a front loop twist for divine texture, and TWO sleeve options (bell or straight), this design is fully customizable for your best fit.

 Add or subtract yoke, body, or sleeve rounds (as directed) to best fit YOUR body.